msudesigncpr/OpenCFU/README.md

 # OpenCFU

 ## About
-OpenCFU is a `C++` program used originally used to enumerate colonies through a GUI.
+OpenCFU is a `C++` program originally used to enumerate colonies through a GUI.
 [libcolonyfind](https://github.com/msudesigncpr/libcolonyfind/tree/main) relies heavily on this program to function.
 See the [libcolonyfind docs](https://msudesigncpr.github.io/libcolonyfind/libcolonyfind/colony_finder.html) for more info.
 Because OpenCFU cannot properly parse command-line arguments in Windows, OpenCFU must be built in `WSL` and invoked from Windows.